Corbin Bleu: Voice and musical ability

-In an interview with Paul Wontorek, Bleu discussed that he is naturally a lyric baritone.
-As a musical theatre performer, Bleu claimed that he is a huge fan of Brian d'Arcy James and says that he gets vocal influences from him.
+In an interview with Paul Wontorek, Bleu said he is naturally a lyric baritone.
+He added that he is a fan of Brian d'Arcy James and gets vocal influences from him.

 Personal life

 Bleu has been a supporter of Do Something.
-On March 16, 2010, Bleu was added to the "Broadway Wall of Fame" as his portrait was unveiled at Tony's Di Napoli Restaurant in New York City.
+On March 16, 2010, he was added to the "Broadway Wall of Fame".
+His portrait was unveiled at Tony's Di Napoli Restaurant in New York City.

 In 2011, Bleu began dating actress Sasha Clements.
-On October 15, 2014, Bleu and Clements became engaged, and they married on July 23, 2016.
+On October 15, 2014, they became engaged, and they married on July 23, 2016.

+In 2013, an MIT study discovered that Bleu was the third most-common biography article subject among all the different language versions of Wikipedia; pages on him were available in 194 languages, placing below only Jesus (214) and Barack Obama (200), and above Confucius (192) and Isaac Newton (191).
+The contradiction between Bleu's high notability on Wikipedia and low real-life notability comparative to the aforementioned historical figures made the creation of these pages unusual.
+In 2019, a Reddit user found that these translations were likely done by a single user whose IP addresses on Wikipedia locate to Saudi Arabia.
+By 2019, Bleu had dropped to #5 on the list of biographies, but increased in Wikipedia notability, by then being available in 213 languages.

 Philanthropy

 Bleu has supported various charitable organizations and causes during his career.

 In 2011, Bleu worked for charities such as Starlight Children's Foundation, the Make-A-Wish Foundation, and St. Jude Children's Research Hospital.
-In May 2011, Bleu also attended the Do Something Awards kick-off event.
+In May 2011, he attended the Do Something Awards kickoff event.